TJHuangteam/HEAD/README.md

 python eval_in_env.py
 ```

-This is the PyTorch implementation for training and evaluating the MoPE project.
+This is the PyTorch implementation for training and evaluating the project.
 The project mainly includes training files, testing files, and model files.
-` Training train_MoPE.py`  is used to train the MoPE model implemented in this project. train_benchmark.py is used to train the models for comparison experiments.
-Using ` train_MoPE.py`  as an example, the following are important parameter settings during training:
+` train.py`  is used to train the constant learning model implemented in this project. `train_benchmark.py` is used to train the models for comparison experiments.
+Using ` train.py`  as an example, the following are important parameter settings during training:

 --` model_path` : Path to save checkpoints
 \